Parental Leave Pay

 - public housing rent

-- low income or other health care cards, or other associated concessions, and
+- low income or other health care cards, or other associated concessions

-If you are eligible, you can access up to 18 weeks of government-funded Parental Leave Pay as well as any of your existing employer-provided paid or unpaid leave.
+If you’re eligible, you can access up to 18 weeks of government funded Parental Leave Pay as well as any of your existing employer provided paid or unpaid leave.

-You can take your Parental Leave Pay before, during or after any paid or unpaid maternity or parental leave or other employer-funded leave entitlements such as annual leave or long service leave.
+You can take your payment before, during or after any paid or unpaid maternity or parental leave, or other employer funded leave entitlements such as annual leave or long service leave.

-If your employer currently provides paid maternity or parental leave through an industrial agreement or law, then, for the life of the agreement or law, they cannot withdraw your entitlement to that leave.
-The scheme does not change any existing employer-provided leave entitlements.
+If your employer currently provides paid maternity or parental leave through an industrial agreement or law, they can’t withdraw your entitlement to that leave while that agreement or law is in effect.
+The scheme doesn’t change any existing employer provided leave entitlements.

 National Employment Standards

-Under the National Employment Standards in the Fair Work Act 2009, if you have been employed by your current employer for 12 months or more before the birth or adoption, you may be entitled to unpaid parental leave in association with the birth or adoption of your child.
+Under the National Employment Standards in the Fair Work Act 2009, if you’ve been employed by your current employer for 12 months or more before the birth or adoption of a child, you may be entitled to unpaid parental leave.

 Once you have read about eligibility the next steps are: